Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 ###	Developer Configuration
-When integrating Sitecore XM with Sitecore CDP you will need to send custom events into the CDP to track user engagement.
+When integrating Sitecore XM with Sitecore SmartHub CDP you will need to send custom events into the CDP to track user engagement.
 You can read the documentation covering the contents of the message required here: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/send-an-event-as-an-http-get-request.html

 You can achieve this by sending the event either from the client-side or the server-side.
 You can choose your preferred option depending on your requirements.